Oil prices climb more than $1/bbl ahead of OPEC+ meeting

 "While we expect the group to keep output unchanged, the rhetoric may be bullish as it looks to arrest the recent fall in prices," ANZ analysts said in a note.

-Russia does not support an oil production cut at this time and it is likely OPEC+ will keep its output steady when it meets Monday, the Wall Street Journal reported on Sunday, citing unidentified people familiar with the matter.
+Oil prices have fallen in the past three months, after touching multi-year highs in March, on concerns that interest rate hikes and COVID-19 curbs in parts of China, the world's top crude importer, may slow global economic growth and cool oil demand.

+Currently, 33 cities in China are under partial or full lockdowns, affecting more than 65 million residents, according to a local media estimate, as the world's second-largest economy sticks to its stringent zero-COVID policy.

-Meanwhile, negotiations dragged on in attempts to revive the revival the West's 2015 nuclear deal with Iran.
-An agreement to do so could allow Tehran to increase exports and improve global supplies.
+Negotiations to revive the West's 2015 nuclear deal with Iran have dragged on thoughan agreement could allow Tehran to increase exports and improve global supplies.

 The White House on Friday rejected linking the deal with the closure of investigations by the U.N. nuclear watchdog a day after Iran reopened the issue, according to a Western diplomat.